FH-Campus-Wien-WEB/web24-exercise-4/README.md

 * the `Actors` property to an array of strings,
 * the `MetaScore` to either `null` if not available or to a number representing the Metascore, and finally,
 * the `imdbRating` to a number.

+At the bare minimum, send back a status code of 200 to inform the client that the operation was successful.

 ### Task 3: Add a DELETE endpoint on the server-side and send the corresponding request from the client when the *Delete*-button of a movie is clicked